jlrickert/zet/docs/260/README.md

 - New york style

   Typically gas cooked neopolitan pizza.
 Typically mozzarella cheese is used.
+Typically this is made in a high heat pizza oven.
+Often around 900f.
+This is similary to a neopolitan pizza.

 - Sicilian